Pregnancy and prenatal care is HSA- and FSA-eligible

 Postpartum — one more opportunity

-Postpartum home support can be HSA/FSA-eligible with a physician note
+The medical side of postpartum recovery can be HSA/FSA-eligible with a physician note

 Get a postpartum care Letter of Medical Necessity ($199)